 You Have Had the Same Rating for 20 Years

-If you have had the same disability rating for PTSD for 20 years, VA cannot lower your rating, except in the case of fraud.
-For example, if you received a disability rating of 50 percent in January 1997, starting in January 2017 your rating can never fall below that amount unless VA finds evidence that you obtained it fraudulently.
+If you have had the same disability rating for PTSD for 20 years, VA cannot lower your rating, except in the claim of fraud.
+For example, if you received a disability rating of 50% in January 1997, starting in January 2017 your rating can never fall below that amount unless VA finds evidence that you obtained it fraudulently.

 If you have had VA disability for 20 years and your rating has gone up and down during that time, VA cannot reduce it any further than its lowest point during that period.
-For example, if you received your rating in January 1997 and it swung between 30 percent and 100 for two decades, then starting in January 2017 it cannot fall below 30 percent.
+For example, if you received your rating in January 1997 and it swung between 30% and 100% for two decades, then starting in January 2017 it cannot fall below 30%.

 VA Classified You as Permanently and Totally Disabled